 'Tis the season for Black Friday sales, endless catalogs in the mail, and — for many of us, anyway — a distinct lack of cycling as we watch the temps drop and the snow pile up.
 But that doesn't mean we can't dream of riding again and wrap the perfect gift for the special cyclist in our lives (or for ourselves!).
 The staff of Adventure Cyclist has compiled a list from stocking stuffer to super spoiled to make shopping a little easier, even if it's only the window variety.

 Give a gift membership this holiday season for half price.
-When you join or renew, for just $22.50 you can give a year of Adventure Cyclist magazine, discounts on maps, and free shipping from the Cyclosource store, all while supporting the organization’s mission and advocacy work.
+When you join or renew, for just $22.50 you can give a year of Adventure Cyclist magazine and discounts on maps from the Cyclosource store, all while supporting the organization’s mission and advocacy work.

 Made in collaboration with King Cage of Durango, Colorado, Wolf Tooth’s Morse cages offer four different mounting locations across 32mm of adjustment.
 This helps fit a larger bottle into a regular spot or makes room for a small bottle in especially tight locations.
 These are also handy when using a partial framebag.
 Bottle retention is fantastic, and the stainless material doesn’t mar bottles.
 We recommend the stainless steel version for $25, but if you have to have the best (despite the diminishing returns) Wolf Tooth also has a titanium version for a whopping $70 each. –Nick Legan